Bucknall, Staffordshire

 Bucknall Hospital was originally the city's infectious diseases hospital, which was located on Eaves Lane until 2015.
 This hospital has since been demolished and the site is now home to the Bucknall Grange housing development.
-The village had a station on the North Staffordshire section of the London, Midlands and Scottish Railway.
+The village had a station on the North Staffordshire section of the London, Midland and Scottish Railway.
 Finney Gardens was established for public recreation around 1890.

 The first known school of the area was founded in 1719 under the will of William Shawcross for 12 poor children, which was situated next to the churchyard.
 By the mid-19th century, this school had become known as Bucknall National School.
 However, the building was in poor condition by 1868 - and a new school was constructed nearby.
 This was designed by Henry Ward, who also designed Stoke Town Hall.
 The land for this new building was donated by John Tomlinson.
 Eventually, the school became known as Bucknall C.E (C) School.
 In 1974, a new school building was constructed on Piggott Grove to replace the old one.
 This school was Marychurch C.E (C) Primary School, which closed in 2004 following a merger with Townsend C.E (C) Primary School.
 Both schools have since closed, and the merged school is now known as Kingsland C.E (C) Academy.
 Mitchell High School was a comprehensive school located in Bucknall that educated pupils of ages 11–16.
 The school was merged with Edensor High School in Longton in 2011 to form Discovery Academy, with the new school relocating to a new site in Bentilee in 2013.

-Ash Hall Golf Club (now defunct) first appeared in the mid 1920s.
+Ash Hall Golf Club (now defunct) first appeared in the mid-1920s.
 The Hall and estate were created in the Victorian era by Job Meigh.
 Job was a pottery manufacturer in Hanley.
-The property passed through the family, ending with his great grandson William Mellor Meigh II who died in 1922, followed by his wife a year later.
+The property passed through the family, ending with his great-grandson William Mellor Meigh II who died in 1922, followed by his wife a year later.
 The estate was broken up by 1925 and the Hall was purchased by a builder named James Grant.
 He converted the Hall to a hotel and laid out a nine-hole golf course in the grounds.

 In October 2018, local historian Samuel Bateman founded Our Bucknall (formerly Bucknall Online).
-It fully launched online on 1st July 2023 as a community-based, non-profit entity serving the area.
+It fully launched online on 1 July 2023 as a community-based, non-profit entity serving the area.
 Alongside this, a publicly accessible and free-to-use historical archive was included on the website - which showcases the past and present of the area.
 This archive has been continuously developed since 2018 and currently includes history dating back to the 17th century, at present.
 The aim is to grow this resource over time to provide future generations with comprehensive historical records of Bucknall.